marcusoftnet/marcusoftnet.github.io/_posts/2007-04-11-also-i-am-now-entering-one-of-more.md

 The things i am going to do during this time include (strange combination, i must say):

--   playing solo at a concert with [SolnaBrass](http://www.solnabrass.com/)
+- aying solo at a concert with [SolnaBrass](http://www.solnabrass.com/)
--   starting new assignment within my work
+- arting new assignment within my work
--   ... and ending the previous one
+- . and ending the previous one
--   doing talk about SCRUM in front of hundreds (brrrr)
+- ing talk about SCRUM in front of hundreds (brrrr)
--   presenting two concerts with [Gothenburg Brass Band](http://www.goteborgbrassband.org.se/)
+- esenting two concerts with [Gothenburg Brass Band](http://www.goteborgbrassband.org.se/)
--   being host at the get-together after Bengt Eklunds funeral
+- ing host at the get-together after Bengt Eklunds funeral
--   standard playing with the Salvation Army at Vasa
+- andard playing with the Salvation Army at Vasa

 Well - interesting times are ahead.
 I am sure it will be fun... also